tjfinney/fresh-start/content/services/Treatment.md

 Dr O'Neil pioneered the use of opiate antagonists to treat opiate addiction in Australia.
 Since 1996 he has concentrated his main efforts on running an addiction treatment clinic in Subiaco, now part of Fresh Start Recovery Programme.

 Fresh Start is committed to developing and improving medical procedures in the field of addiction medicine.
 In conjunction with The University of Western Australia and Go Medical Industries, Fresh Start is constantly researching how to improve treatments for addictions.
 Current projects include research into opiate addiction, amphetamine-type stimulants, alcohol and benzodiazepine dependence.

+## Clinic Closure Dates

+The Subiaco clinic will be closed on Saturdays until further notice.